Crispy Kimchi Pancakes (Kimchi Jeon)

 The panko absorbs moisture and creates a light, crunchy texture when fried, making the pancake extra crispy.
 Just a small amount goes a long way—don’t overmix, or the panko might break down too much!

-What to Eat with Kimchi Pancakes?
+What I Love to Serve with Kimchi Pancakes

 Kimchi pancakes can be as simple as kimchi mixed into the batter, making them a great vegetarian option.
 For a heartier version, add protein.
 Seafood like squid, oyster, or shrimp is a popular choice.